What is 401(k)?

 Can I change my 401(k) contribution level?
 Can I contribute $0?

-Please note: You will not be able to change your deferral election amount in your Slavic401k account until after the first contribution is made.
+Please note: You will not be able to make changes to your salary deferral election amount in your Slavic401k account until after the first contribution is made.
 If you wish to make the changes, please contact Slavic401k’s customer service.

 Does the maximum contribution level include matching funds contributed by my employer?